- 1. Play live gigs.

 NFT, or non-fungible token, is an irreplaceable record on the blockchain that is related to a digital asset or a physical item.
 It can be traded and sold as any other product on the market.

 But how does this help make money with music?
 Like any NFT, sections of a song can be sold as an NFT.
 Platforms like OpenSea offer services to help you sell your mint and NFT smoothly.
-Learn more about how musicians make money with NFTs.
+You can learn more about making money with NFT music.

 It doesn’t matter if you’re new to the scene or a seasoned musician.
 Making a living in the music industry can be challenging.